autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-maps/creating-vector-map/traffic-light/index.md

 Behavior velocity planner's [traffic light module](https://autowarefoundation.github.io/autoware.universe/main/planning/behavior_velocity_traffic_light_module/) plans velocity according to the traffic light status.
-In order to operate that, we will add stop line attribute to our lanelet2 map.
+In order to operate that, we will add traffic light attribute to our lanelet2 map.

 ## Creating a traffic light regulatory element